-This interview originally appeared in the EY Canadian Mining Eye Q2 2018 www.ey.com/ca/miningeye
+This interview with George Burns, President & CEO of Eldorado Gold, originally appeared in the EY Canadian Mining Eye Q2 2018 www.ey.com/ca/miningeye

 You have been President and CEO of Eldorado for just over a year now.
 What changes have you sought to make to the organization (say from a cultural and operating model perspective) and why?

 The mining industry is capital intensive and cyclical, so we have become more explicit in our decision making on capital and have developed an understanding within our organization of what the key drivers are that determine capital allocation.
 We have strengthened our strategic business planning process since I joined, with the idea that our country vice presidents and mine general managers are business owners competing for capital.

 Annual strategic business planning sessions are held where general managers present their investments and decisions are made.
 This happens in the latter part of the year and feeds into the budgeting process.
 This is done in an open and transparent way, so that everyone has a full understanding of expectations.

 We are focused on stage-gating our projects from exploration and early decisions to feasibility studies.
 We have frameworks in place for all capital investments, including an internal investment committee that actively goes through stages and makes appropriate decisions.